Secondary burial: Insights and analysis

 Much of the recordings of burial ceremonies were from the observations of explorers, missionaries, and administrative personnel who lived amongst native peoples.
 In the late 19th and early 20th century.
 Three important figures in analyzing these accounts were Hertz, Schärer, and Stöher.
 These scholars characterized the secondary burials of the Ngadju-Daya communities.
 These communities were part of the Dayak culture in Indonesia, and had a very structured approach to secondary burial ceremonies.
 These highly structured ceremonies helped the community feel as though they had some semblance of control over death.
 The translation and interpretation of Hertz’ thesis was seminal in the field, and is still used as a basis for understanding and interpreting current cultural practices of secondary burial.
 The overarching theme for Hertz was that in the Ngadju-Daya communities there was a moral obligation from both the family and community to benefit the deceased in the afterlife.
 In addition to providing for the deceased, this ceremony emphasized the greater good of the community over individualism.
-However, it is important to note that neither Hertz, Schärer, or Stöher lived amongst these native people, leaving room for misinterpretation and bias.
+However, neither Hertz, Schärer, or Stöher lived amongst these native people, leaving room for misinterpretation and bias.

-Secondary burials are also seen in many cultures over the centuries outside of the Ngadja-Daya.
+Secondary burials are also seen in many cultures over the centuries outside of the Ngadju-Daya.
 The unique characteristics and frequency of secondary burials are often used to help identify and characterize past settlements.
 These traditions have left a strong impression on people's minds today, and hence have affected how we view past cultures in general.
 Some more well-known examples include the megaliths from the late Funnel Beaker culture, the stringent procedures in the single burial graves of the Battle Axe culture, and the uniqueness of the Pitted Ware Culture.
 Some cultures even contain the remains of multiple individuals being subjected to fire, but defleshing as well.